Sid200/blog/_posts/2019-04-10-the-essence-of-lambdas-in-c.md

 ### Lambda Init Captures -- C++14

-Since C++14 you can initialise the variables of the lambda (the member variables of the 'conceptual' functor) inside the capture list:
+Since C++14 you can initialize the variables of the lambda (the member variables of the 'conceptual' functor) inside the capture list:

 ```cpp
 	auto lambda = [g=2]() {